BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 ## F.    Economic and Financial Indicators File
 This file provides some indicators calculated using variables of CB.
 For more information on how each indicator is calculated see the auxiliary file [var_indicadores.html](./aux_files/variables_description/var_indicadores.html).
+The methodology and concepts used to compute some of the indicators published in [Sector Tables](https://www.bportugal.pt/en/page/sector-tables) have been recently revised (for details see Banco de Portugal, 2019 that replaced Banco de Portugal, 2014) and the formulas used to compute those variables may slightly differ from the ones currently made available by BPLIM.

 ### F1.
 Identifiers
 `Firm identifier` (*tina*) – Unique identifier that enables tracking the legal entity over time. *tina* is the anonymized tax identification number.